 If you have any questions on whether money received should be counted as income, ask your property owner or manager.

-When changes occur in your household income or family composition, immediately contact your property owner or manager to determine if this will affect your rental assistance.
+When changes occur in your household income or family composition, or rarring composition, immediately contact your property owner or manager to determine if this will affect your rental assistance.

 Your property owner or